 Union machinists held talks with Boeing on 777X

-(Reuters) - The union representing Boeing Co's Seattle area machinists said its leaders had met with top executives of the airplane maker on Tuesday about restarting talks that could see the new 777X jetliner built in Washington state, where the current 777 is built.
+(Reuters) - Leaders from Boeing Co and its Seattle-area machinists union met on Wednesday about restarting talks that could lead to building Boeing's new 777X jetliner in Washington state, where the current 777 is built.

-(Reporting by Alwyn Scott; Editing by Lisa Von Ahn)
+(Reporting by Alwyn Scott; Editing by Lisa Von Ahn and Dan Grebler)